fenok/galaxis/packages/core/README.md

 #### `observableQuery.start()`

 Activate the observable query.
 Internally, the provided query is executed, and the observable query starts watching its state.
+If the query state changed since the last <code>[observableQuery.setOptions()](#observablequerysetoptions)</code> call, the observable query state will be updated and immediately reported.

-This method is supposed to be called asynchronously after the `observableQuery.setOptions()` call.
+This method is supposed to be called asynchronously after the <code>[observableQuery.setOptions()](#observablequerysetoptions)</code> call.
 This allows to decouple the side effect of query execution from the render phase.

 This method is also supposed to be used to wait for the query execution during SSR.